stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 deploy-stash-demo-1648116301   BackupConfiguration   deploy-stash-demo   Succeeded   38s        37s
 ```

->Note: Respective CronJob creates `BackupSession` crd with the following label `stash.appscode.com/backup-configuration=<BackupConfiguration crd name>`.
+>Note: Respective CronJob creates `BackupSession` object with the following label `stash.appscode.com/backup-configuration=<BackupConfiguration crd name>`.
 We can use this label to watch only the `BackupSession` of our desired `BackupConfiguration`.

 ## Backup StatefulSet from `ns2` namespace

-Now, we are going to backup a StatefulSet from the `ns2` namespace with the same blueprint we have used to backup Deployment in the previous section.
+Now, we are going to backup a StatefulSet from the `ns2` namespace with the same BackupBlueprint we have used to backup Deployment in the previous section.

 **Create StatefulSet:**